cansurmeli/cansurmeli.com/content/posts/7-A Developer Freeing Up Space on macOS.md

 # Daisy Disk
 As a person, you might have unnecessary files lying somewhere on your disk.
 Trust me, it's impossible or really frustrating to hunt them down by browsing via Finder.

 For this purpose, I suggest [DaisyDisk](http://daisydiskapp.com).
 I've used it many times with great pleasure.
 There's nothing new here.
-It's a basic disk usage visualization app but with great macOS support.
+It's a basic disk usage visualisation app but with great macOS support.